-Yesterday, we covered the top posts that started here on Before the Bar.
+Yesterday, we covered the top posts that started here on Student Lawyer.
 Today we’re going to look at the Law Student Division’s publication, Student Lawyer magazine.

 Our online archives of the mag took the long journey across a few USB drives to reside here, and they date back to 2010.
 Many of them are still popular with our readers.